Slymey/translate-js/README.md

 }
 ```

-Translate your site by simply calling **translate(...)**.<br>
+Translate your site by simply calling **translate(...)**.
+Make sure to parse your json with **JSON.parse(...)**.<br>
 ```javascript
 translate(document, language_obj);
 //or
 translate(document, language_obj, base_obj);
 ```

-You can olso specify values to be inserted during tranlation.<br>
+You can olso specify values to be inserted during translation.<br>
-Mandatory values are allways inserted first, then values specified in the **translation-value**, and lastly optional values.
+Mandatory values are always inserted first, then values specified in the **translation-value** attribute, and lastly optional values.
 If a value is not found it inserts nothing.
 ```javascript
 translate(document, language_obj, base_obj, mandatory_values);
 //or
 translate(document, language_obj, base_obj, mandatory_values, optional_values);
 ```

 If you have your translation recurse quite deeply you can change the maximum depth to something other than 32.
 ```javascript